mobile app bar

 Prior to the 2024-25 campaign, he had never crossed the 40% mark.
 As commendable as his growth is, the Timberwolves star explained why it’s more reactionary than most fans realize.
 He pointed to 7-foot demigods like Victor Wembanyama who are capable of shutting down the paint single-handedly.

 “You got Wemby.
 You got these boys.
 They tall.
 They big.
 They blocking shots, man.
 We not forcing our way to the paint every time… I think seeking out threes is too much… But I feel like if you can shoot ’em, shoot ’em, especially if you open.
 They giving you the shot, what else you going to take?”
-Edwards argued.
+Edwards said.

 Interestingly, a fifth-year NBA player possesses a more longitudinal understanding of the league than several Hall of Famers.
 For fans who don’t watch the game, it’s easy to believe that the playstyle is homogenizing as most possessions do end behind the arc.

 But the impact that high-level shooting has had on spacing and ball movement is what deserves highlighting in this era of the game.
-As Ant put it, the rise of three-point shooting is not as much a decision as it is a reaction — a reaction to high-level defense, game planning, and athleticism; all of which bode well for the future of the NBA.
+As Ant described, the rise of three-point shooting is not as much a decision as it is a reaction — a reaction to high-level defense, game planning, and athleticism; all of which bode well for the future of the NBA.

 Post Edited By:Raahib Singh